euiedavid/loan-approval-prediction/README.md

 - **Machine Learning:** Developed a **Logistic Regression** model to predict loan approval outcomes using a stratified train-test split.
 - **Model Evaluation:** Evaluated model performance using **Accuracy, Precision, Recall, F1-score, ROC-AUC, and a Confusion Matrix**.
 - **Cross-Validation & Tuning:** Applied **5-fold stratified cross-validation** and performed light hyperparameter tuning on Logistic Regression's `C` parameter using ROC-AUC as the selection metric.
+- **Model Persistence:** Used **Joblib** to save the trained machine learning pipeline as `loan_approval_model.joblib`, allowing the trained model and preprocessing steps to be reused without retraining.
-- **Prediction:** Generated loan approval probabilities and Y/N predictions for the unseen test dataset and exported the results to CSV.
+- **Prediction:** Generated loan approval probabilities and Y/N predictions for the unseen test dataset.
+- **Prediction Output:** Created and exported `loan_predictions.csv`, containing the **Loan ID, predicted loan status, and approval probability** for each test application.

 ## Model Performance